-- Maintain the participation of the VRA personnel at the meetings of the Committee on Programming and Placement (COMPU, by its acronym in Spanish) of youth in transition. - Offer Pre-Employment Transition Services. - Continue to identify new Transition referrals and the number of Transition referrals beginning to receive services during the program year. - Continue orienting school staff, parents, and students about VRA services. - Provide guidance on VRA services to home school and private schools students. - Coordinate with the Department of Housing, Department of the Family, and community support groups to offer orientations in strategic places to identify out-ofschool youths with disabilities who could benefit from VRA services.
+- Maintain the participation of the VRA personnel at the meetings of the Committee on Programming and Placement (COMPU, by its acronym in Spanish) of youth in transition. - Offer Pre-Employment Transition Services: Pre-Employment Transition Services Fairs, Boot Camps, Work-Based Learning Experiences and other activities will be carried out.
+Regarding the service delivery, training was coordinated for personnel who offer direct pre-employment transition services.
+The Pre-Employment Transition Area, under the VR Counseling Services Office, coordinates, develops and plans pre-employment transition services in accordance with WIOA requirements for students with all disabilities. - Continue to identify new Transition referrals and the number of Transition referrals beginning to receive services during the program year. - Continue orienting school staff, parents, and students about VRA services. - Provide guidance on VRA services to home school and private schools students. - Coordinate with the Department of Housing, Department of the Family, and community support groups to offer orientations in strategic places to identify out-ofschool youths with disabilities who could benefit from VRA services.

-Goal 3: Strengthen administrative, programmatic, and technological procedures to achieve the required institutional efficiency.
+Strengthen administrative, programmatic, and technological procedures to achieve the required institutional efficiency.